Tories call for Royal Yacht Britannia to be recommissioned

 MEMBERS of parliament and former ministers have said the Royal Yacht Britannia should be used to secure trade deals post-Brexit.

-A recent campaign by the Telegraph has led many politicians to come out in favour of returning the vessel to its former glory.
+A recent campaign by a London newspaper has led several politicians to come out in favour of returning the vessel to its former glory.

 They include three former trade ministers as well as 20 backbenchers.

-The yacht has been out of service since 1997 though many think that returning its operational status would strengthen links with the Commonwealth.
+The yacht has been out of service since 1997 - but some claim that returning its operational status would strengthen links with the Commonwealth.
+It is currently moored in Leith and is a popular tourist attraction.

 Richard Needham, who was minister of trade from 1992 and 1995 and led four overseas trade missions on the yacht, believes that the vessel could be key to trade deals in a post-Brexit world.